Phone: 916-734-6619, Email: email@example.com

 Phone: 916-734-7358, Email: email@example.com

-Jennifer Mongoven oversees the programmatic, operational and administrative components of the UC Davis Center for Advancing Pain Relief.
-Mongoven has managed collaborative pain management initiatives for the Betty Irene Moore School of Nursing and the UC Davis School of Medicine Division of Pain Medicine since 2011.
-Mongoven has more than 15 years of research project management experience, including serving as a senior research manager at the Visiting Nurse Service of New York as well as a Connecticut-based Medicare quality improvement organization.
-In these positions, she managed diverse health service research projects, as well as a demonstration project designed to test a new Medicare benefit.
-Mongoven earned a Bachelor of Arts degree in Public Relations with a concentration in Political Science from San Jose State University and a Master of Public Health degree from the University of Massachusetts, Amherst.
+Jennifer Mongoven oversees the programmatic, operational and administrative components of the Family Caregiving Institute at the Betty Irene Moore School of Nursing.
+Prior to joining the Family Caregiving Institute, she helped launch the Center for Advancing Pain Relief at UC Davis as the administrative director.
+Mongoven’s previous experience also includes serving as a senior research manager at the Visiting Nurse Service of New York and Qualidigm, a Connecticut-based Medicare quality-improvement organization.
+In these positions, she managed diverse health promotion and research projects.
+Mongoven earned a Bachelor of Arts Degree in Public Relations with a concentration in Political Science from San Jose State University and a Master of Public Health Degree from the University of Massachusetts, Amherst.